 - Wading stick

 If you are planning just fishing from dry land, it is still essential to wear a decent pair of boots, especially if you plan to walk across the slippery rocks to your fishing marks.

 You could even consider getting studded boots for that extra peace of mind.

 Wading in the water is another scenario.
-If you are contemplating wading, be sure you know the ground your wading over.
+If you are contemplating wading, be sure you know the ground you are wading over.
 Ensure you check at low tide that you are not risking going out of your depth should you fall over when the tide covers the rocks.
 DO NOT TAKE ANY RISKS.

 The Piscifun Breathable Chest Waders are the best value for money that I personally have purchased.
 So if you are thinking of getting some quality stocking foot waders, click this link before they sell out: Piscifun Breathable Chest Waders.

 A wading stick is a convenient tool to have if you are walking or wading over the rocks.
-It will help you balance on the rocks and seaweed should you do slip.
+It will help you balance on the rocks and seaweed should you slip.

 Get a wading stick that you can attach to a lanyard to get it out of the way whilst you are fishing.

 Here is the type we use from eBay; TELESCOPIC DELUXE WALKING HIKING TREKKING POLE STICK ANTI SHOCK CLIMBING RAMBLER.